eleanor-tosh/eleanor-tosh.github.io/content/_index.md

-      biological science having completed a Bachelor of Science and Master of Science in Zoology studying honeybees.</p><p>The main tech that I have worked with so far are: React, Redux, JavaScript, CSS, Node.js, Express, Jest, Testing Library, API's.
+      biological science having completed a Bachelor of Science and Master of Science in Zoology studying honeybees.</p><p>The main tech that I have worked with so far are: React, Redux, JavaScript, CSS, Node.js, Express, Jest, Testing Library, API's, Hugo, Eleventy (liquid).
 I'm keen to learn more and am actively working on it.</p><p>View a PDF of my CV <a target="_blank" href="https://www.dropbox.com/scl/fi/klacr2ir2o3v3xl8wxs2h/Eleanor-Tosh-CV.pdf?dl=0&amp;rlkey=r21bw018amc46kw44y1pm6q47">here</a>.
       To contact me, please message me via <a target="_blank"